arangodb/python-arango/docs/wal.rst

     # Flush the WAL with garbage collection
     client.wal.flush(garbage_collect=True)

-Refer to the :ref:`WriteAheadLog` class for more details.
+Refer to :ref:`WriteAheadLog` class for more details.